elunna/nerfhack-changelog/README.md

 * Empty wands of cancellation may still be placed inside bags of holding with no risk of blowing up
 * DISCLAIMER: Bag of holding explosions are not prevented when confused or hallucinating!
 * Another subtle but helpful change: bags are not susceptible to burning up when lava walking.
 In Vanilla this was never the case, but in some variants bags are destroyed unless foo-proofed.
+* Moloch's Temple has a 50% chance of generating a bag of holding.
+* Sokoban only has a 25% of having a bag of holding as the prize.

 ### Streamlined Identification Features
 A general design philosophy of NerfHack is to automatically identify items when it becomes obvious what they are from various effects.
 If a quick wiki lookup is all that is needed (ie: sink ring identification) let's save the player from opening up a browser.